op-kits

 3. Valkey Operator

-Install the Valkey operator using the official Helm chart:
+Install the Valkey operator from the official OCI registry:

 --namespace valkey-system \